Two independent Councillors have suggested an alternative to many of the cuts proposed by Fife’s Labour administration – put up the council tax.

 In Fife’s case, this year that’s around £4.6m – roughly equivalent to a 3.5 per cent rise.
 So to have additional money to spend, any increase would have to be more than that.

 The Labour administration has ruled out increasing the council tax in its draft budget.
 But Cllr Poole says no-one has asked if the public would be prepared to pay more – so that’s what he and Cllr Clarke are going to do.

 Cllr Poole said budget meetings were a “bit of a farce”.

 “What we see on budget day is councillors of all persuasions effectively arguing ‘my cuts proposals are better or less damaging than yours’.

 “It’s time we had an open and honest discussion with local communities about resolving this year on year farce.”

 Cllr Poole added: “What you might be looking at is a rise of six, seven or maybe even 10 per cent in council tax.

 “That might sound a lot, but a six per cent increase for a Band D household would be £1.29 per week – less than the cost of a bag of crisps and a Mars Bar – and that money can be used to protect education services for our young people and care services for the elderly.”

 Cllr Clarke sensed many people felt the cuts in public services had gone far enough, adding: “Many people I speak to about this say they’d be prepared to pay a little bit extra each week to protect services.”

-Meetings have been arranged by the councillors to gauge public opinion.
-They’ll take place on Monday at Cupar YMCA; Tuesday at Benarty Community Centre, Ballingry; Wednesday at Kirkland High, Methil; and Thursday at Dalgety Bay Primary.
-All meetings are between 6.30 and 8.30 p.m.
+Four meetings have been arranged in Fife by the two councillors to gauge public opinion.
+They will take place on Monday, February 2, at Cupar YMCA, Cupar; Tuesday, February 3, at Benarty Community Centre, Ballingry; Wednesday, February 4, at Kirkland High School, Methil; and Thursday, February 5, at Dalgety Bay Primary School.
+All meetings are between 6.30 p.m. and 8.30 p.m.